sadegh15khedry/ML-Algorithms-From-Scratch/Naive-Bayes-Classifier/README.md

 ## Acknowledgments

-- This project is based AssemblyAI video on logestic regression implementation from scratch.
-You can use the fallowing link ([AssemblyAI](https://www.youtube.com/watch?v=YYEJ_GUguHw&list=PLcWfeUsAys2k_xub3mHks85sBHZvg24Jd&index=4)) to see their video on this project.
+- This project is based AssemblyAI video on Naive Bayes Classifier implementation from scratch.
+You can use the fallowing link ([AssemblyAI](https://www.youtube.com/watch?v=TLInuAorxqE&list=PLcWfeUsAys2k_xub3mHks85sBHZvg24Jd&index=8)) to see their video on this project.
 - Special thanks to the developers and contributors the libraries used in this project, including NumPy, pandas, scikit-learn, Seaborn, and Matplotlib.
-- Huge thaks to contributors of the  Spam email Dataset.
+- Huge thaks to contributors of the IMDB movie reviews Dataset.

 ## Further Improvements

 - Add hyperparameter tuning to optimize the model parameters.
-- Extend the evaluation metrics to include R^2 score and MAE (Mean Absolute Error).

 ## License